mkhnuser/md_notes/System Design/Scaling.md

 * Inability to perform SQL-Joins.
 * Almost all Relational Databases can't validate the foreign key references to external nodes.
-* If you use consistent hashing and you need to change a hash function, you need to redistribute your data across shards.
+* If you are to change a hash function, you need to redistribute your data across shards.

+### Consistent Hashing

+Given many shards of data, we need to route the request to a particular shard based on some field in this request.
+This is where classical (hashing + mod) might fail if you want to add a new shard.
+To solve this problem, you introduce consistent hashing.

 ### Redundancy and Replication